 22 Aug What Are Mini Piles?

 Of the various ways to strengthen a building’s foundation, piling is the most versatile.
-Piles come in a wide range of types, but in recent years mini piles have increasingly become the most popular choice, especially for domestic properties.
+Piles come in a wide range of types, but in recent years mini pile have increasingly become the most popular choice, especially for domestic properties.

 Piling is used for projects from building large structures to adding a basement to your home.
 In particular, it’s become a popular choice for underpinning an existing building to counter problems like subsidence or heave.